OpenWIS/openwis-documentation/rules/A-contributor-license-agreement.md

 <h2 id="2-grant-of-copyright-license">2.
 Grant of copyright license</h2>

-Subject to the terms and conditions of this Agreement, You hereby grant to the OpenWIS Association AISBL and to recipients of software distributed by the OpenWIS Association AISBL a perpetual, worldwide, non-exclusive, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works under the terms of <span style="background-color:yellow">*the license specified for the OpenWIS® Project to which a Contribution is submitted.
+Subject to the terms and conditions of this Agreement, You hereby grant to the OpenWIS Association AISBL and to recipients of software distributed by the OpenWIS Association AISBL a perpetual, worldwide, non-exclusive, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works under the terms of the license specified for the OpenWIS® Project to which a Contribution is submitted.
 Details of the license specified for each OpenWIS® Project shall be located in the LICENSE file of the project's repository within the [OpenWIS GitHub organization](https://github.com/openwis).
-As stated in [Rule 9.1]({{ "/rules/9-software-licensing.html#rule-9.1" | prepend: site.baseurl }}) of the [Internal Rules]({{ "/rules/" | prepend: site.baseurl }}) of the OpenWIS Association AISBL, the license chosen for an OpenWIS® Project shall be one of the open source licenses from the list maintained by the Open Source Initiative (OSI) at: [https://opensource.org/licenses/](https://opensource.org/licenses/).*</span>
+As stated in [Rule 9.1]({{ "/rules/9-software-licensing.html#rule-9.1" | prepend: site.baseurl }}) of the [Internal Rules]({{ "/rules/" | prepend: site.baseurl }}) of the OpenWIS Association AISBL, the license chosen for an OpenWIS® Project shall be one of the open source licenses from the list maintained by the Open Source Initiative (OSI) at: [https://opensource.org/licenses/](https://opensource.org/licenses/).

-You agree and acknowledge that the OpenWIS Association AISBL and its licensees may sublicense and distribute your Contributions under any subsequent version of the GPL approved by the Free Software Foundation. <span style="background-color:yellow">*Furthermore, You agree that, by approval of the [OpenWIS Steering Committee]( {{"/structure/steering-committee.html" | prepend: site.baseurl}} ), an OpenWIS® Project may change the license from time to time to an alternative open source license from the list maintained by the OSI in order to suit the evolution of the project.*</span>
+You agree and acknowledge that the OpenWIS Association AISBL and its licensees may sublicense and distribute your Contributions under any subsequent version of the GPL approved by the Free Software Foundation.
+Furthermore, You agree that, by approval of the [OpenWIS Steering Committee]( {{"/structure/steering-committee.html" | prepend: site.baseurl}} ), an OpenWIS® Project may change the license from time to time to an alternative open source license from the list maintained by the OSI in order to suit the evolution of the project.

 <h2 id="3-intellectual-property-infringement">3.
 Intellectual property infringement</h2>